HDLahlou/robotics_final_project/README.md

   - Reorientation (`FaceCell`, `ApproachCell`, `FaceHeading`): [Lines 274–323 of `update(msg, model)`](https://github.com/HDLahlou/robotics_final_project/blob/player-bot/scripts/navigate.py#L274-L323)

-    When the bot recomputes a path to the destination, stop moving forward and turn to face the center of the cell.
+    When the bot recomputes a path to the destination that goes in a different direction from the previous one, stop moving forward and turn to face the center of the cell.

     When the bot is facing the center of its current cell, move forward to reach the center.